inytss/time-series/quiz.md

 ```

 ___
-8. Which of this following statement below is **TRUE** based on no-autocorrelation assumption of our time series model?
+8. Which of this following statement is **TRUE** about the no-autocorrelation assumption of our time series model?
- - [ ] there are no autocorrelation in error, means each error does not has relation
+ - [ ] there is no autocorrelation in error, meaning that each error have no relation
- - [ ] there are autocorrelation in error, means each error has relation
+ - [ ] there is autocorrelation in error, meaning that each error have a relation
- - [ ] there are autocorrelation of each prediction data, means each predicted data has relation
+ - [ ] there is autocorrelation in the prediction data, meaning that each predicted data a have relation
- - [ ] there are no autocorrelation in each prediction data, means each predicted data has no relation
+ - [ ] there is no autocorrelation in the prediction data, meaning that each predicted data have no relation